Kia Ray: Overview

-Only available in the local Korean domestic market, the Kia Ray is equipped with a 998cc gasoline engine which generates 78 PS at 6,400 rpm.
+Only available in the local Korean domestic market, the Kia Ray is equipped with a 998 cc gasoline engine which generates 78 PS at 6,400 rpm.

 The Ray has a unique door layout; the passenger side of the vehicle has a sliding door for the rear seats, while the driver's side has a swing-out door.
 The car has a kei car-inspired boxy dimensions.
 The Ray's interior benefits from the square shape, as it has more space than most cars its size; however, it is only able to seat four people.

+Kia Ray (2010 concept)

+The Ray nameplate was used for an unrelated plug-in hybrid concept vehicle, based on the contemporary Kia Forte.
+It debuted at the Chicago Auto Show in February 2010 and subsequently was exhibited at Geneva.

+The plug-in hybrid concept Ray was equipped with a 1.4L GDI engine developing 153 hp and a 78 kW electric traction motor which drew power from a lithium-ion polymer battery sufficient to give the vehicle an 50 mi all-electric range.
+The combined range was 1200 km on a single tank of fuel, with an estimated consumption of 1.398 L/100km.

-Kia Ray EV
+Kia Ray EV (2011)

 The Kia Ray EV was launched in 2011 as Kia's first production battery electric vehicle.
-It is powered by a 50 kW electric motor, with a 16.4 kWh lithium ion battery that allows an all-electric range of 139 km depending on driving conditions.
+It is powered by a 50 kW electric motor, with a 330 V, 16.4 kWh lithium ion battery that allows an all-electric range of 139 km depending on driving conditions.
+The traction motor has a rated torque output of 167 Nm.

+Despite a curb weight of 1185 kg, an increase of 187 kg compared to the conventionally-powered model, the Kia Ray EV was claimed to accelerate from 0–100 km/h in 15.9 seconds and achieved a top speed of 130 km/h.
+Charging times ranged from 6 hours (using a 220 V AC household supply) to 25 minutes (using a DC fast charge station).
+The AC charging port is in the front grille, while the DC charging port is where the fuel filler door is on the conventional model.

-The initial roll out was a limited production of 2,500 units destined for the South Korean government fleets, and scheduled to be deployed in 2012.
+The initial roll out was limited to a production run of 2,500 vehicles destined for the South Korean government fleets, and scheduled to be deployed in 2012.
 In May 2013 a fleet of 184 Kia Ray EVs were deployed in Seoul as part of a carsharing service called "Electric Vehicle Sharing” at a rate of US$5 per hour.
 The service had 15,000 registered customers by May 2013.

+Production of the Kia Ray EV ended in 2018.
+An updated Kia Ray EV was announced in August 2023 and launched on September 21, 2023; the updated vehicle features a bigger 35.2 kWh LFP battery and more powerful 64 kW electric motor.